superctr/mod2vgm/readme.txt

 			Sample length slightly reduced for non-looping samples Sample offset loops may not work
 			Pan range 0x10-0xF0, 0x00 mutes the sample, low nibble ignored.
-			Volumes may be a little off.
+			Volumes may be a little off, especially around higher values.

 	YMZ280B
 		Considered for inclusion.